Patient education: Osteoarthritis treatment (Beyond the Basics)

 Osteoarthritis (OA), also called arthritis, is a painful condition caused by a gradual loss of cartilage from the joints and, in some people, joint inflammation (figure 1).
 Arthritis can affect almost any joint, although it occurs most frequently in the hands, knees, hips, and spine.
 Common symptoms include pain, stiffness, and difficulty moving the joint easily.

 This topic review discusses arthritis treatments.
 A separate article discusses arthritis symptoms and diagnosis.
-(See "Patient information: Osteoarthritis symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Osteoarthritis symptoms and diagnosis (Beyond the Basics)".)

 OSTEOARTHRITIS TREATMENT WITHOUT MEDICATIONS